jacquuouille/jacquuouille/README.md

 ### Hi there  👋

  - 👨‍💻 My name's Jacques and I'm a Data Analyst
- - 📈 Very data driven, with a strong interest for coding!
+ - 📈 Very data driven with a strong interest for coding!
  - 💬 Learning Darts with Flutter to create mobile applications from scratch
  - ⛰️ Passion for nature and hiking